nch-igm/EnFusion/README.md

 ### We have included our recurrent fusion list here:
 `SCRIPTS/R/GenePairCounts_2021-08-05.tsv`
 This allows for filtering out of recurrent and likely artifactual fusions.
 We will update this list biannually and will timestamp it by its release date.
+The below running instructions describe its use as a filtering mechanism. <br><br>

 ## Installation and running instructions for individual callers